fengyan2025/LGFormer/docs/DATA_PREPARATION.md

 | Validation | 107 | 2,140 |
 | Test | 107 | 2,140 |

 Splitting is subject-disjoint.
-Family IDs were unavailable, so the split is not proven family-disjoint.
 All subjects appeared somewhere in older project exploration; the Test set is an internal fresh repartition rather than an untouched external cohort.